Johnny Abbes

-Johnny Abbes García (1924, Santo Domingo – 1967, Haiti) was the chief of the governmental intelligence office – the Servicio de Inteligencia Militar (Military Intelligence Service) – during the dictatorship of Rafael Trujillo in the Dominican Republic.
-He ruled under Trujillo during the end of the Third Republic, and later served the Duvalier dynasty in Haiti.
+Johnny Abbes García (27 March 1924, Santo Domingo – 30 May 1967, Haiti) was the chief of the governmental intelligence office – the Servicio de Inteligencia Militar (Military Intelligence Service) – during the dictatorship of Rafael Trujillo in the Dominican Republic.

 Rise to power

-Abbes was born in 1924 in Santo Domingo, the son of a German American accountant and a Dominican woman.
+Abbes was born in 1924 in Santo Domingo, Dominican Republic, the son of a German American accountant and a Dominican woman.
 As a young man he was interested in sports, and one of his first jobs was as a sports reporter.
 In the mid-fifties, he moved to Mexico, where he worked as an official in the Dominican embassy.
 He started to gather information on anti-Trujillo dissidents and relayed this information to the island.
 Abbes also studied the technical aspects of spying and intelligence gathering.
 In 1956 he returned to the Dominican Republic and, after Trujillo's half-brother Nene introduced him to the dictator, quickly rose to power.